huckleberrylabs/ping/README.md

 - Channel Type should be a value object of its own
 - Create SMS Channel on Setup
 - SMS Channel Settings Repo?
+- What happens if you are messaging yourself?
+(2 in 1 conversation)
+- Mark Contacts as Internal

 * Add Account AccessPolicy Grants on Creation
 * Refactor Widget (move usecases from settings to top)